-Like many old towns, Hillsdale has lost more than its share of buildings that, if around today, would most likely be venerable old structures.
+Like many old towns, Hillsdale has lost more than its share of venerable old structures.
 Some were lost to fire, others to modernization, some to good intentions.
 Here are three lost buildings:

-It is known that high school classes were held in the Mount Washington House for a few years after the building was dismantled, but only until the Roeliff Jansen Central School District was established and the new K-12 building opened in 1933 on Route 22.
+It is known that high school classes were held in the Mount Washington House for a few years after the building was dismantled, but only until the Roeliff Jansen Central School District was established in 1932 and the new K-12 building opened its doors in September 1933.